kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 1. Pathname (absolute or relative) of the input kubeconfig.
 2. Pathname (absolute or relative) of the output kubeconfig.
 3. Name of the kubeconfig "context" that identifies what to replace.
-4. Domain name to put in the replacement server URLs.
+4. Host (domain name or IP address) to put in the replacement server URLs.
 5. Port number to put in the replacement server URLs.
 6. Pathname (absolute or relative) of a file holding the CA certificate to put in the alternate kubeconfig file.